After the catastrophe of the Galaxy Note 7, what can fans look forward to in the next Samsung flagship?

-Aside from the rumored display size and resolution, there've been indications that Samsung could choose a powerful new GPU from chip designer ARM to power a possible 4K display.
+Aside from the rumored display size and resolution, there've been indications that Samsung could choose a powerful new GPU from chip designer ARM — at least in the Exynos versions of the GS8.
 The ARM Mali-G71 would be a significant upgrade from the earlier generation graphics processors used in the Galaxy S6 and S7.

 According to ARM's own documentation, the chip offers "40% better performance density and 20% external memory bandwidth saving compared to Mali-T880."
 The Galaxy S7 and Note 7 use a variant of that GPU, the Mali-T800 MP12.

 The docs for Mali-G71 provide reference specs based on a 16nm FinFET process, but Samsung is likely to use a more efficient 10nm process in its 2017 Exynos chip — which potentially means it'll be even faster than ARM's reference numbers.

 The Mali-G71 is rumored to outperform the GPU used in Qualcomm's upcoming Snapdragon 830, raising questions over whether Samsung will once again use a mix of Snapdragon SoCs and Exynos processors in various regions.
 That's backed up by one (uncorroborated) report from China suggesting that there'll be two variants of the new Exynos 8895 processor at different clock speeds — alongside an S8 running Qualcomm's latest.

 Galaxy S8 cameras

 Cameras are one area of smartphone hardware that has yet to plateau, and in the past year we've seen plenty of innovation in this area from Apple, Google, Huawei and of course Samsung.